 Radiation therapy usually does not work for kidney cancer.

 You can ease the stress of illness by joining a support group whose members share common experiences and problems.

-How well a patient does depends on how much the cancer has spread and how well treatment works.
+How well someone with kidney cancer does depends on how much the cancer has spread and how well treatment works.
 The survival rate is highest if the tumor is in the early stages and has not spread outside the kidney.
 If it has spread to the lymph nodes or to other organs, the survival rate is much lower.

 Stop smoking.
-Follow your health care provider's recommendations in the treatment of kidney disorders, especially those that may require dialysis.
+Follow your provider's recommendations in the treatment of kidney disorders, especially those that may require dialysis.